 These skills, combined as a team, make foster carers into ‘outstanding’ foster carers.
 Children in care flourish because foster carers take barriers and break them by leading the way for children not to be afraid.

-Here at Verve, we are proud to work together with Not for Profit fostering charities.
-We endorse their ethos; also, we support their underlying principles.
+Here at Verve, we are proud to work together with Not for Profit, fostering charities.
+Of course, we endorse their ethos; also, we support their underlying principles.

 A corporate business should not profit from children in care; for this reason, we create engaging articles and campaigns to recruit new foster carers.